RakshithBhagyaRam/python/README.md

 # python

-in this i am creating small programs on python
+In this, i am creating small programs on python